 The Data Compliance Officer is responsible for the maintenance and accuracy of this policy.
 Notice of significant revisions shall be provided to Boldfield Computing Employees.

-Boldfield's policies on your data and the way in whcih it is used is comprehensively addressed accross these 4 documents:
+Boldfield’s policies on your data and the way in which it is used is comprehensively addressed across these 4 documents: